Dr Caroline is very good at explaining how Braincore works.

 If more health professionals were aware of neurofeedback, it would be one of the primary treatments for PTSD.
-Training with neurofeedback is so effective for severe PTSD that in many cases, professionals and patients have reported that neurofeedback helped someone with PSTD “get their life back”.
+Training with neurofeedback is so practical for severe PTSD that in many cases, professionals and patients have reported that neurofeedback helped someone with PSTD “get their life back”.
 Psychiatrists, psychotherapists, and other mental health professionals around the world have achieved success for their patients with PTSD using neurofeedback training.

-The specific areas of the brain affected by PTSD may be targeted and trained to produce in many cases healthier patterns.
+The specific areas of the brain affected by PTSD may be targeted and trained to produce, in many cases, healthier patterns.
 Frequently, the first sign of improvement is that a client sleeps better.
-Then other symptoms begin to improve, and it is often possible to significantly reduce medications.
+Then, other symptoms begin to improve, and it is often possible to significantly reduce medications.
 After sufficient training, a person with PTSD may have the ability to maintain a calm state on his or her own.
 When they have reached this stable state, neurofeedback treatments can be decreased until no further training is necessary.

 Because it is: